opendcs/dcs_standards/source/damsnt-8.2.rst

 accommodate slow clients.
 Upon receiving a ‘poll’ the server responds as
 follows:

+..  code-block:: ebnf

-   PollResponse ::= none \| event none ::= ‘NONE’ CRLF
+   PollResponse ::= none | event
+   none ::= ‘NONE’ CRLF

-   event ::= priority SP time SP [ eventnum SP] text CRLF priority ::= DIGIT

-   eventnum :: {DIGIT}
+   event ::= priority SP time SP [ eventnum SP] text CRLF priority ::= DIGIT eventnum :: {DIGIT}

-   # time ::= YYDDDHHMMSS UTC time to seconds resolution text ::= STRING
+   # time ::= YYDDDHHMMSS UTC time to seconds resolution
+   text ::= STRING
    # ASCII no more than 80 chars in length

 If there are no new events with an appropriate priority (i.e. events not